North–South Centre: The Bureau

 To facilitate efficient management, the Executive Committee shall elect a Bureau from among its members, ensuring representation of each of the 4 components of the quadrilogue.

-The Bureau monitors the preparation and execution of programmes and report to the Executive Committee.
+The Bureau monitors the preparation and execution of programs and report to the Executive Committee.
 It also prepares the meetings of the Executive Committee, with the assistance of the Centre's Secretariat.

 The Bureau shall also carry out any other task entrusted to it by the Executive Committee.
 The bureau meets twice a year, in principle in Lisbon and in Strasbourg.